SitePen/dgrid/README.md

 * `dojo`
 * `dojox` (optional, dependency of some dgrid tests)
 * `dstore`
-* `put-selector`
-* `xstyle`
 * `util` (optional, e.g. if pursuing a custom build)

 ## CDN

 [RawGit](http://rawgit.com/) now offers CDN hosting of raw tagged git URLs.
-It can serve any version of dgrid, xstyle, and put-selector via MaxCDN.
+It can serve any version of dgrid and dstore via MaxCDN.

-For example, here's a `packages` configuration for dgrid 0.4.0, xstyle 0.2.1, and put-selector 0.3.5:
+For example, here's a `packages` configuration for dgrid 0.4.0 and dstore 1.0.0:

 ```js
 packages: [